faameem/path-to-ai/quantitative-trading/README.md

 > *  Building Winning Algorithmic Trading System by Kevin J. Davey
 > * The Science of Algorithmic Trading and Portfolio Management by Robert Kissell
 > * A Workout in Computational Finance by Michael Aichinger, Andreas Binder
+> * What Hedge Funds Really Do by Tucker Balch, Philip J. Romero
+> * Guide to Hedge Funds: What they are, what they do, their risks, their advantages by  Philip Coggan
+> * Dark Pools and High Frequency Trading For Dummies by Jay Vaananen
+> * Technical Analysis: The Complete Resource for Financial Market Technicians
+> * High-Powered Investing All-in-One For Dummies, 2nd Edition
 > * Keeping Up with the Quants: Your Guide to Understanding and Using Analytics by Jinho Kim, Thomas H. Davenport

 ### PTQT - AI ###